puma13992/north-holland-dunes/README.md

 ### Frameworks - Libraries - Programs Used

 - [Bootstrap v5.3.0-alpha3](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
-  - Bootstrap to use prebuilt grid system and components, like buttons and nav bars.
+  - Bootstrap to use prebuilt grid system and components, like buttons, carousels and nav bars.
 - [Font Awesome](https://fontawesome.com/)
   - Font Awesome are used for the instagram icon.
 - [Git](https://git-scm.com/)